danalvarez5280/HeadCount/README.md

 ### Iteration 3 - Search

-  In this iteration you should be creating a search functionality.
+  In this iteration you'll create a search functionality.
   It should be *case insensitive* and should update on key press event.
   *hint* Use your helper class!